brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 Time that the offline video download was requested.

-This time is stored as the floating point number of seconds since the standard `NSDate` reference date.
+This time is stored as an NSNumber representing the number of seconds since the standard `NSDate` reference date.
 This value is useful when sorting by the time each download process started.
 You can generate an `NSDate` object from this number with: `-[NSDate dateWithTimeIntervalSinceReferenceDate:]`.